CRUKorg/rto-image-transform/README.md

 Normally the script creates only one version of the transformed image.
 However there is an option to create a range of transformed images with different transformations.
 This can be useful when experimenting with new image types to find an optimal transformation.
 To switch this mode on set $create_colour_range to true

+## Copyright / Licence

+Copyright 2016 Cancer Research UK

+Source Code License: The GNU Affero General Public License, either version 3 of the License or (at your option) any later version.
+(See agpl.txt file)

+The GNU Affero General Public License is a free, copyleft license for software and other kinds of works, specifically designed to ensure cooperation with the community in the case of network server software.

+Documentation is under a Creative Commons Attribution License version 3.